 Some people have done this using inexpensive materials like shelving, zip ties and metal hardware.
 This simple DIY project requires minimal tools and no special skills.
 Many times, you can buy all of the supplies you need at your local hardware store for under $25 and build your desk in under an hour.

-There is a downside to this strategy.
+This strategy does dome with a downside, however.
 The working surface typically tilts and doesn’t provide a lot of space.
 Of course, this depends on the position of your treadmill handlebars.
-However, if you already have a treadmill and simply want to test walking while working, why not try it out?
+However, if you already have a treadmill and simply want to test walking while working, why not try out this idea?

 3. The Movable, Portable Desk: